 The Black Hills (Paha Sapa)

 Roaring out of the Earth in Great Plains of South Dakota are the magnificent Black Hills.
 Over 60 million years ago, through a great uplift the Black Hills rose high above the land, but their creation began deep within mother earth.
 Their origin began in the Precambrian Period, some 2 billion years ago.
 At one point it is estimated the Black Hills attained a height of 15,000 feet above sea level.
 Now, after millions of years of erosion, the highest point, Black Elk Peak reaches 7,244 feet.
 Although half the original size, the Black Hills are still the highest point from east of the Rockies to the Swiss Alps.
 Most of the Black Hills are composed of granite, along with quartz, feldspar and mica.
-Wondering through the area, you'll notice the ground glitters as if being surrounded by jewels in every direction.
+Wandering through the area, you'll notice the ground glitters as if being surrounded by jewels in every direction.

 The Native Americans of this region called this mountain range Paha Sapa, meaning The Heart of All Things.
 This was and is considered a sacred area by many, including the Lakota Tribe.
 The Lakota are made up of seven bands or tribes.
 These are the Sichangu, Brule, Oglala, Itazipcho, Miniconjou and Sihasapa.
 The Black Hills is considered a part of their origin story, with the rights of ownership in dispute to this day.